On the news this week, I heard the claim that the terrible shootings in Georgia and in Colorado were “unpreventable.”

 That was it.
 The straw that broke the camel’s back.

-So many lives, needlessly lost–haven’t we had enough of that with COVID?
-I suppose COVID was unpreventable as well.
+So many lives, needlessly lost.
+Haven’t we had enough of that with COVID?
+I suppose COVID–our experience of COVID, and the reckless loss of so many lives– was unpreventable as well?

-I wonder if I was alone in my reaction.
-When I heard the word “unpreventable,”, all I could think of was the golden oldie song by Irving Gordon, “Unforgettable” (here sung beautifully by Nat King Cole.)
-The song was so much on my mind, that I wrote new lyrics for this solemn occasion, which more or less fit the tune.
+I wonder if I was alone in thinking this.
+When I heard the word “unpreventable,” the golden oldie by Irving Gordon, “Unforgettable” (here sung beautifully by Nat King Cole) came to mind.
+As I hummed the tune, I found myself writing new lyrics, just for this solemn occasion.

 May this be the last time we hear such nonsense from our public officials!

 Though the mode is

 Town, so famous,